telerik/xaml-docs/styling-and-appearance/stylemanager/common-styling-apperance-setting-theme-wpf.md

 ## Unsupported controls

-There are few controls that doesn't support changing the theme using StyleManager and they should be used with NoXaml dlls and the [Implicit Styles]({%slug styling-apperance-implicit-styles-overview%}) mechanism.
+There are few controls that don't support changing the theme using StyleManager and they should be used with the NoXaml dlls and the [Implicit Styles]({%slug styling-apperance-implicit-styles-overview%}) mechanism.
 Here is a list of those controls:

 * RadGanttView
 * RadLayoutControl